Making the Transition to Medical School

 If you haven’t already, complete the Free Application for Federal Student Aid (FAFSA) and any necessary financial aid applications required by the school.
 Make sure to submit all materials by the required deadlines.
 The financial aid application(s) contains all your financial information and allows the school to determine your eligibility for aid.

-Once your financial aid application(s) is processed, the school’s financial aid office will send you an award letter notifying you of the aid for which you qualify.
+Once your financial aid application(s) is processed, the school’s financial aid office will send you a financial aid offer notifying you of the aid for which you qualify.
 If you are not familiar with the types of aid available, review the resources on AAMC’s FIRST website for assistance.
 It’s always wise to be proactive and explore additional resources for scholarships and/or grants (a.k.a. “free money”) throughout your medical education.

 Take care of your loans.

 If you have any outstanding federal student loans from your undergraduate program, you can defer payment on those loans if you are attending medical school on at least a half-time basis.
-To request a deferment, contact your loan servicer(s), which can be found by visiting the National Student Loan Data System (NSLDS) website.
+To request a deferment, contact your loan servicer(s), which can be found by visiting the website.

-If you have private loans, you’ll need to contact the lender/servicer of those loans as well; however, they will not appear on the NSLDS website.
+If you have private loans, you’ll need to contact the lender/servicer of those loans as well; however, they will not appear on the Federal Student Aid website.
 Instead, you will need to review your promissory note or your credit report for that specific information.

 It’s important to keep in mind that during deferment, although no monthly payments are required, interest will continue to accrue on your loans.
 If you are able to, pay the interest on your loans while you’re in deferment so that you won’t pay more interest than necessary when you graduate from medical school.